james-pike/country-api/README.md

 ## Documentation

-This Typescript, HTML & CSS program displays Country Api data in a dashboard of cards and a datatable with country search, column sorting, filtering and pagination to display country population, area, density, and other statistics.
+This Typescript & HTML/CSS program displays country population density data in a dashboard of cards and a table of country data with search, column sorting, filtering, and pagination to display population, area, density, and UN membership.

 Setup in NodeJS below + test live demo at: [www.country-api4.vercel.app](https://country-api4.vercel.app)

-## Setup Instructions (Nodejs )
+## Setup Instructions (Nodejs)

-Extract attached q4.zip or clone git repository: [github.com/james-pike/country-api](https://github.com/james-pike/country-api) in new directory.
+Extract attached q4.zip folder or clone git repository: [github.com/james-pike/country-api](https://github.com/james-pike/country-api)

-With NodeJS & NPM installed, in src directory install project dependencies and run server in localhost.
+In terminal with NodeJS installed, install project dependencies in root directory and run server in localhost.

 ```bash
 npm install